The Lover Archetype

 The Evolved Lover Archetype

-The mature lover archetype stays present in her life regardless of if she feels loved or loving.
-She remains available to new and spontaneous manifestations of love.
+The mature lover archetype enjoys life regardless of if she has a romantic partner or not.
+She is available to unexpected spontaneous manifestations of love.
 She knows how to love herself.
-The lover archetype in her more evolved state is not attached to love coming from any one particular source or person over another.
+As she evolves, the lover archetype lets go of her need for love to come from any particular person or romantic interest.
 This is what the light aspect of the lover archetype looks like.

 In her power, the lover archetype gives herself fully over to love.
 Instead of handing herself off to another person or situation, she abandons herself to the act of being loving.
-She also contains a readiness to receive love in its myriad forms.
-Early on, she had expectations of what love looked like.
+She is ready to receive love in its myriad forms.
+She releases expectations of what love should look like.
 The idea that someone only loves you when they buy you flowers is a narrow view of love.
-The other person doesn’t have to be interested in what you are to love you too.
+The other person doesn’t have to make grand romantic gestures to love you.
+In fact, the love doesn’t need to be romantic at all.
+The lover in the light sees any form of love as valid, powerful, and true.

-As an enduring remnant of the Romantic Age, saga after saga of true love is continually force fed to the masses.
+An enduring remnant of the Romantic Age, is that sagas of true love are continually force fed to the masses.
 The lover archetype infiltrates our psyche.
-This idea of soul mates accompanies children from birth.
-There must be one person in the world that is a perfect match.
-When soul mates find each other then happily ever after will come.
-The lover archetype has her way with everyone regardless of whether they swoon over or scorn at the idea of true love.
+This idea of soul mates is imprinted by cultural conditioning at a young age.
+We are told that there must be one person in the world that is a perfect match for us.
+When soul mates find each other, then happily ever after will come.
+The lover archetype has her way with everyone regardless of whether they swoon or scorn at “true love”.
 Everyone dialogues with this aspect of human nature.

-The lover archetype carries the torch for the ideal of true love, knowing in her heart that it is not the idea itself that is necessary but the inspiration and creativity that blossoms forth from the pursuit of it.
+The lover archetype carries the torch for the ideal of true love, knowing in her heart the inspiration and creativity that blossoms forth from the pursuit of it.
+At the end of her quest, she finds that true love knows no bounds.
+It always is and ever will be no matter if she is alone or with others.

 In closing I give you a quote from one of our most beloved romantic comedies, one of the best of the lover archetype examples, The Princess Bride: